Highlights. U.S. online grocery shoppers number 148.4 million as of 2025.

 - Projections indicate a 6.71% annual growth rate in Target’s online grocery sales.

-- In 2025, digital consumers will spend an estimated $8.84 billion on Target groceries.
+- In 2025, digital consumers spent an estimated $9.94 billion on Target groceries.

 Online Grocery Delivery Statistics